levi956/levi956/README.md

 ### Hey, I'm Nifesi,

-I'm a passionate software engineer proficient in Dart/Flutter and Golang.
+I'm a software engineer proficient in Dart/Flutter and Golang.

 💡 I like ducks 🦆